Legacymoz/ProcurePact/README.md

 ## Features

+### Procure-to-pay
-Full contract lifecycle management (CLM) for vendor agreements, from contract creation, document management, e.g, delivery notes and invoices, to payment for goods and services delivered.
+Full lifecycle management for vendor agreements, from contract creation, document management, e.g, delivery notes and invoices, to payment for goods and services delivered.

 ### ckUSDT Stablecoin Settlement